Baltoli/project-docs/notes/log.md

 * Some bug fixes etc. on the graph builder.
 * Started to implement the model checking algorithm for the subset of states that we care about at the moment.

+# 23/2/2017

+* Implemented my template-hacky version of generic traversal of the successors of a particular node.
+* Worked out why assertion site events were failing - for some reason the file path my locations have is null terminated so prints equal to the TESLA internal ones, but compares unequal.
+* The problem is that the strings are read including the null terminator, but when written to disk, this obviously get stripped!
+* The strategy I've been taking so far doesn't seem to really be too viable unfortunately - infinite loops etc. make everything very, very confusing.
+* What if I were to implement a *bounded* approach?
+Property checking on linear paths is very simple.
+* Would need a way of generating paths of a given length through the graph.